How to Calculate Your Break-Even CPC?

 ROI = (Clicks * Conversion Rate * AOV) / (Clicks * CPC)

-Let’s simply the equation by removing out the clicks from both numerator and the denominator:
+To simplify the equation, we can cancel out the clicks from both the numerator and the denominator:

 ROI = (Conversion Rate * AOV) / CPC